Wake Forest University: WFDD

 WFDD is an NPR-affiliate which was founded in 1946.
 The station has a signal strength of 36,000 watts and broadcasts to 32 counties in North Carolina and Virginia.
-The station has been broadcast on 88.5 FM since 1967.
+The station has broadcast on 88.5 FM since 1967.

 Debate team

 The Wake Forest Debate team has won the National Debate Tournament in 1997 and 2008, made the finals in 2006 and 2009 and has had six semifinal teams: 1955, 1993, 1994, 1995, 2017 and 2019.
 Wake Forest has had two winners of the "National Coach of the Year" award: Ross Smith (1997) and Al Louden (1988).
 The award is named for Smith.

 Notable Debate alumni include: Daveed Gartenstein-Ross, the director of the Center for the Study of Terrorist Radicalization at the Foundation for Defense of Democracies; Larry Penley, the former president of Colorado State University; John Graham, the former regulatory czar for George W. Bush; and Franklin Shirley and Martha Swain Wood, both former mayors of Winston-Salem.

 In 2010, Wake Forest became the first top-tier debate team in the country to go "open source" and share all its evidence and arguments online through a wiki accessible to other debaters.